sdito000/Spotipydataproject/index.md

 We observed that the relationship between positions and audio features fluctuate within each year between positive and negative, large and small coefficients.
 We continued to conduct SLR with other audio features against positions, such as valence and energy, but found danceability to have the most statistically significant results.
 Consistent with our findings, music is abstract; what makes a song popular has multiple confounding factors.

-Danceability has the most significant results, it sounds more intuitive that they will all affect each other equally - why is there a variable relationship, there are differing relationships

 ### Multiple Linear Regression

 <img width="453" alt="MLR" src="https://user-images.githubusercontent.com/91945641/149322485-faae16ca-4a34-41ad-934f-cfc863ac2d1d.png">